microsoft/Kusto-Query-Language/doc/rplugin.md

    Default: `single`.
     * `single`: A single instance of the script will run over the entire query data.
     * `per_node`: If the query before the R block is distributed, an instance of the script will run on each node over the data that it contains.
+* *external_artifacts*: An optional `dynamic` literal that is a property bag of name and URL pairs, for artifacts that are accessible from cloud storage.
+They can be made available for the script to use at runtime.
+  * URLs referenced in this property bag are required to be:
+    * Included in the cluster's [callout policy](../management/calloutpolicy.md).
+    * In a publicly available location, or provide the necessary credentials, as explained in [storage connection strings](../api/connection-strings/storage-connection-strings.md).
+  * The artifacts are made available for the script to consume from a local temporary directory, `.\Temp`.
+The names provided in the property bag are used as the local file names.
+See [Example](#example).
+  * For more information, see [Install packages for the R plugin](#install-packages-for-the-r-plugin).

 ## Reserved R variables